deartc/FitBitLit/README.md

 Requirements:
 To run my project your must do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.

+(I'm not sure of what is needed here:
 To run Spyer do the following:

 To run Colab do the following: